BetonQuest/BetonQuest/docs/Documentation/Features/Journal.md

 Each string can have text in different languages, list of conditions separated by commas (these must be met for the text to show in the journal) and `priority`, which controls the order of texts.
-You can use conversation variables in the texts, but they will only be updated when the player gets his journal with the **/journal** command.
+You can use conversation placeholders in the texts, but they will only be updated when the player gets his journal with the **/journal** command.
 Color codes are supported.

 If you want your main page take a separate page (so entries will be displayed on next free page), set `full_main_page` in "_config.yml_" to "true".